reemshehayib/Color_Detection_RaspberryPi/README.md

 # Color Detection and Object Localization
 This Python script utilizes the Raspberry Pi, a camera, and color detection to determine the position and ratio of colored objects in real-time.
 The script is designed to work with colors such as Red, Green, Blue, and Black.
+This work was applied in an embedded system project where a rover sequentially detects colors as required.

 ## Prerequisites
 Hardware Setup: